The Sermon on the Mount

 “Do not give what is holy to dogs, or throw your pearls before swine, lest they trample them underfoot, and turn and tear you to pieces.

 The Answer to Prayers

-“Ask and it will be given to you; seek and you will find; known and the door will be opened to you.
-For everyone who asks receives, and the ones who seeks, finds; and the one who knocks, the door will be opened.
+“Ask and it will be given to you; seek and you will find; knock and the door will be opened to you.
+For everyone who asks, receives; and the ones who seeks, finds; and the one who knocks, the door will be opened.
 Which one of you would hand his son a stone when he asks for a loaf of bread, or a snake when he asks for a fish?
-If you when, who are wicked, know how to give good gifts to your children, how much more will your heavenly Father give good things to those who ask him?
+If you then, who are wicked, know how to give good gifts to your children, how much more will your heavenly Father give good things to those who ask him?

 The Golden Rule

 “Do to others whatever you would have them do to you.
 This is the law and the prophets.